eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 [CSA](https://eur-lex.europa.eu/eli/reg/2019/881/oj).
 Once available, this CSA-based scheme will replace the national transitory schemes mentioned above for the cybersecurity requirement it covers.
-This scheme will be based on available national schemes, harmonised requirements, and identify any additional requirements relevant for cybersecurity.
-The scheme will further detail the cybersecurity requirements, identify and set normative standards and define the target level of assurance or security for the relevant Wallet Solution components.
+This scheme will be based on available national schemes and harmonised requirements.
+It will identify any additional requirements relevant for cybersecurity.
+The scheme will further detail the cybersecurity requirements, identify and set normative standards, and define the target level of assurance or security for the relevant Wallet Solution components.